What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 Think of your GPU's VRAM like a desk.
 The model is a giant blueprint that has to fit flat on that desk to work.
 If the blueprint is bigger than the desk, you can't spread it out — work stops.

-Here's how much VRAM different model sizes actually need (using Qwen as the example, since it's one of the most popular open-source families right now):
+Here's how much VRAM different model sizes actually need (using Gemma 4 as the example, since it's Google's latest open-source release and covers a wide range of sizes):

 |---|---|---|---|